 The District will annually inform families and the public of basic information about this policy, including its content, any updates to the policy, and implementation status.
 The District will make this information available via the district website.
+This information will include the contact information of the District official(s) chairing the Wellness Committee (i.e., the Superintendent or his/her designee) and any Building Wellness Coordinator(s), in addition to how the public can get involved with the District Wellness Committee.

-c.
-Triennial Progress Assessments.
+C. Triennial Progress Assessments.

-Every three years, the Wellness Committee will assess:
+Every three years, the Wellness Coordinator and Food Service Director will assess:

-- The extent to which the District is in compliance with the wellness policy; - The extent to which the District Wellness Policy compares to model wellness policies; and - A description of the progress made in attaining the goals of the District's Wellness Policy.
+- The extent to which each of the District's schools are in compliance with the wellness policy; - The extent to which the District Wellness Policy compares to model wellness policies; and - A description of the progress made in attaining the goals of the District's Wellness Policy.

-The Wellness Committee will make recommendations to update the Wellness Policy based on the results of the annual School Health Index and triennial assessments and/or as District priorities change; community needs change; wellness goals are met; new health science, information, and technology emerges; and new Federal or state guidance or standards are issued.
+The Wellness Committee will make recommendations to update the District Wellness Policy based on the results of the annual School Health Index and triennial assessments and/or as District priorities change; community needs change; wellness goals are met; new health science, information, and technology emerges; and new Federal or state guidance or standards are issued.
+The recommendations should include those relating to the provisions of Board policy IMAH, Daily Physical Activity.
 The Board will review and act upon such assessments as required or as the Board deems appropriate.